Staff

 Corporation Board

 Our Corporation help to make the key decisions which impact on the direction of the Chesterfield College Group.
 Here you will find the list of Corporation Board members as well as the latest minutes from meetings that discuss College functions.
-To find out the structure of the Corporation, please feel free to look at our Corporation Committees Organisation Chart
+To find out the structure of the Corporation, please feel free to look at our Corporation Committees Org Chart

 Should you need to contact our Corporation Chair, the contact details are below: